tirzahl/COMP452-CodeTesting/test/README.txt

-Put your JUnit test classes and test doubles in this folder.
+Luke Greenway and Tirzah Lloyd worked together on this project.